mchllngr/Quickero/README.md

 - disable MainActivity when notification_enabled = false
 - new notification icon
 - check customNotification-design on all api-levels
+- add firebase for crashlytics
 - other app-name
 - add responsive icon + new icon design
 - add licence to every file ?
 - improve proguard
-- add screenshots + real descriptions to google-play-page (and about-page)
+- add screenshots + real descriptions to google-play-page (and app-about-page)

 # TODO a little bit later
 - rebuild app completely in kotlin